chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

   let args:Vec<String> = std::env::args().collect(); // command-line args
   if args.len()>1 {input = &args[1]; }
   let mut parser1 = make_parser();
-  let mut tokenizer1 = calc1lexer::from_str(input);
+  // parser1.set_err_report(true); // option to log errors instead of printing to stderr let mut tokenizer1 = calc1lexer::from_str(input);
   let result = parse_with(&mut parser1, &mut tokenizer1)
                .unwrap_or_else(|x|x);
+  // println!("Error Report: {}", parser1.get_err_report()); // option
   println!("result after parsing {}: {}",input,result);
-}//main
+  // paser1.reset(); // option to reset parser before parsing from different src }//main
 ```

+Parser errors are by default printed to stderr.
+This behavior can be
+changed by calling `set_err_report` on the parser instance, as the
+commented-out line indicates.
+When given `true` as argument, this
+function will log all errors into an internal string, which can then
+be retrieved with `get_err_report`.
+If `set_err_report` is given
+false as argument, it will turn off logging and print to stderr.
+Every call to `set_err_report` will **always erase existing error
+logs**.

 The main.rs should be placed in a cargo crate with **"rustlr = "0.4"** in its
 dependencies.
 The files produced by rustlr for the grammar should also be
 inside the `src/` folder of the crate.